LipeSou/my-train/README.md

 # my-train

-An app for my girfriend see your train in Vue
+An app for my girlfriend to see her training on Vue